lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 - [Wooden spear](http://rust.wikia.com/wiki/Wooden_Spear) <small>300 wood</small>
 - [Bandages](http://rust.wikia.com/wiki/Bandage) <small>4 cloth</small>

 These items help you farm resources, kill things and heal yourself.
 My preferred weapon is the bow but the spear is handy for close quarters combat and for popping barrels.
+Press "G" to see the world map and figure out where you are.

 You'll notice I've left clothes off the list.
 At this early stage unless you're in the snow there's not much point using your cloth to craft clothes.
 You're better off saving it for a bow and sleeping bag (50 and 30 cloth respectively).

 ---

-##Eating
+## Eating

 If you don't eat you will starve and die so finding food is important.
 There are a number of ways to satisfy your hunger:
 - Pick corn, pumpkins and mushrooms.